filipbec/Xcode-templates/README.md

 ===============

 # 1. Description:
 Xcode templates for creating new files.
-Allows you to create new file with predefined code.
+Allows you to create a new file with predefined code.

 # 2. Installation:
 * Clone this repository: